noodled/Seth-Hall/README.md

 Seth-Hall-Personal-Page
 =======================

-The Personal Page of Seth Hall
+The personal page of Seth Hall

+created by Seth Hall @ http://middle8media.com